Post-splenectomy syndrome can occur after surgery to remove the spleen. It consists of a group of symptoms and signs such as:

 - Destruction of red blood cells

-- Increased risk of getting severe infections, especially with certain bacteria, such as Streptococcus pneumoniae and Neisseria meningitidis
+- Increased risk of getting severe infections, from bacteria such as Streptococcus pneumoniae and Neisseria meningitidis

 - Thrombocytosis (increased platelet count, which can cause blood clots)

 - Hardening of the arteries (atherosclerosis)

 - Pulmonary hypertension (a disease affecting the blood vessels in your lungs)

 Connell NT, Shurin SB, Schiffman FJ.
 The spleen and its disorders.
 In: Hoffman R, Benz EJ Jr, Silberstein LE, Heslop HE, Weitz JI, eds.
 Hematology: Basic Principles and Practice.
 6th ed.
 Philadelphia, Pa: Saunders Elsevier; 2012:chap 162.

 Reviewed By: Yi-Bin Chen, MD, Leukemia/Bone Marrow Transplant Program, Massachusetts General Hospital.
 Also reviewed by A.D.A.M.
 Health Solutions, Ebix, Inc., Editorial Team: David Zieve, MD, MHA, Bethanne Black, Stephanie Slon, and Nissi Wang.